Wh1isper/Wh1isper/README.md

 ---
 ### About me

-- 👨‍🔧I'm a Python and AIOps engineer. **Expertise in developing scientific computing software and collaborating with researchers on AI applications.**
+- 👨‍🔧Full Stack Engineer, Building AI Applications from Zero to One, enjoying Python and Rust.
-- 🚀Working on AIGC now!
+- 🚀Building LLM applications and tools in [ZeroLab](https://github.com/ai-zerolab).
-- 💼Used to work for a top Chinese cybersecurity company on big data and data security with [hitsz-ids](https://github.com/hitsz-ids/).
+- 💼Used to work for a top Chinese cybersecurity company on big data and data security with [hitsz-ids](https://github.com/hitsz-ids/), ex MorphStudio principal engineer.
 - 🎓Graduated from Harbin Institute of Technology.
 - 🔈 Blog(in Chinese/English): https://blog.wh1isper.top/